JWT bearer assertion grant handler SPI

 -Dop.grantHandler.selfIssuedJWTBearer.enable=false

-The default handler doesn't support issue of ID tokens (which is outside the scope of RFC 7523), but may be extended to do so.
-Its source code is freely available under an Apache 2.0 licence.
+The default handler doesn’t support issue of ID tokens (which is outside the scope of RFC 7523), but may be extended to do so.
+Its source code is freely available under an Apache 2.0 license.

 2.2 Third-party issued JWT bearer grant handler